daresha2/gitcourse/README.md

 > > > *Or being lied about, don't deal in lies*
 + Or being hated, dont give way to hating
 + And yet don't look too good nor talk too wise

+If you can dream and make dreams your master
+---
+If you can think and not make thoughs your aim